BPQ Home MailChat Home

 BBS Parameters.

-If you want to use the BBS you must specify Callsign, Sysop Call, HRoute and BBS Appl Number.
+Streams sets the number of symultaneous connects (in and out) allowed.
+You must specify Callsign, Sysop Call, HRoute and BBS Appl Number.

 Enable UI System activates FBB compatible UI broadcasting of Message Headers.
 Clicking "Config UI Ports and Digis" will bring up a screen in which you can select on which ports UI messages should be sent, and define a digi path if needed.